saeubank/tower_trouble/Proposal.md

 ### Motivation

-As college students, in our spare time we want to entertain ourselves.
+As college students, in our spare time we want to entertain ourselves with something fun and.
 Marjority of our group wanted to create a game so we decided to create Tower Trouble.

 ### Risks

+- Overall: There is a possibility that the feature creep could occur during the development of this application and that __.
+There may also be a lack of access to the server for usability.
 - Mahalia: For this project the main risk is the overall look an development of a gaming application
 - Name:
 - Name: